 Impulse response functions trace out the path of the effects of a structural shock on a variable over time using equation (2).
 We are particularly interested in the effects of monetary policy shocks on the unemployment rate, shown in Figure 4a.
 Quantitatively these results can be interpreted as follows.
-A contractionary monetary policy shock of one unit or a one percentage point rise in the real interest rate results in 0.25 percentage points higher unemployment after 9 quarters.
+A contractionary monetary policy shock of one standard deviation (or an increase in the real interest rate of approximately 2.3 percentage points) results in 0.25 percentage points higher unemployment after 9 quarters.
 After ten years unemployment is still 0.07 percentage points higher than it would have been without the shock.
 As this is a stationary VAR, all shocks are temporary but monetary policy is itself persistent so the shock dies out gradually.
-It is well known that the 95 percent asymptotic confidence intervals shown in the graphs are unnecessarily wide but we have refrained from turning to 67 percent confidence intervals as is often done in the VAR literature.